Benefits of standing desks: Best sit stand desks, best stand up desks

 Benefits of standing desks

-“The big thing is just changing positions is important, for overall spine and back health,” explains Boston-based orthopedic spine surgeon and clinical instructor at Tufts University School of Medicine Dr. Ashley Rogerson.
+“The big thing is just changing positions is important, for overall spine and back health,” explains Boston-based orthopedic spine surgeon at Tufts Medical Center and clinical instructor at Tufts University School of Medicine Dr. Ashley Rogerson.
 “When you’re sitting in a chair for too long with poor posture in sedentary jobs, it makes you kind of prone to sort of chronic low back and neck pain.
 I see probably a handful of patients a week that are now working from home or just less active than they would be normally that have developed sort of acute and chronic neck pain and back pain.”

 Dr. Blake Dircksen, doctor of physical therapy and certified strength and conditioning specialist at Bespoke Treatments New York, agrees.
 “The biggest benefit of a standing desk is that it adds movement variety to our workday,” he says.
 “Our bodies crave movement, and when we are in one position for too long, our bodies start to get achy.”